pasiegel/MatchPlay.events-Scoreboard-Generator/README.md

     * **Execute:** Click the `...` button and navigate to the `run_scoreboard.bat` file you created in Step 1.
 5.  **Start the Plugin:** Make sure the plugin is running by clicking the "Start" button at the bottom of the plugin window.

-Now, every time you switch to the selected scene in OBS, the `run_scoreboard.bat` file will be executed, which in turn runs your Python script and updates the `.html` scoreboard file.
+Now, every time you switch to the selected scene in OBS, the script will run and update the `.html` scoreboard file.
 Your OBS browser source will automatically reflect the changes.

 ---